jfilter/ptf-kommentare/README.md

 ## Create your own Visualizations of Language Change

-Here is quick guide on how to create your own videos.
+Here is a short guide on how to create your own videos.
+[An example video here](./mittelmeer.mp4).

 1. Divide your data in time slices & create a word embedding for each slice
 2. Save the embedding in `KeyedVectors` format of [gensim](https://radimrehurek.com/gensim/) (using [hyperhyper](https://github.com/jfiler/hyperhyper) to create stable word embeddings is advised)
 3. Install [ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)
 4. `pip install git+https://github.com/jfilter/adjustText && pip install gensim scikit-learn matplotlib colormath`
-5. Adopt the code in this notebook (so you also need to have either [Jupyter Lab](https://jupyter.org/) or [Jupyter Notebook](https://jupyter.org/) installed.)
+5. Adopt the code in [this notebook](https://github.com/jfilter/ptf-kommentare/blob/master/notebooks/06_create_videos_last/create_video.ipynb) (so you also need to have either [Jupyter Lab](https://jupyter.org/) or [Jupyter Notebook](https://jupyter.org/) installed.)

 Right now, it's not _that_ easy to create those videos.
-However, it's doable and I'm willing to help you, if you want to use my code.
+However, it's doable and I'm willing to help you.
 The 'important' part of the code is commented thoroughly.
 Please [contact me](mailto:hi@jfilter.de) for assistance.

-Two Papers for more scientific background:
+Two papers for a more scientific background:

 - [Hamilton et al.: Diachronic Word Embeddings Reveal Statistical Laws of Semantic Change](https://www.aclweb.org/anthology/P16-1141/)
 - [Hellrich et al.: The Influence of Down-Sampling Strategieson SVD Word Embedding Stability](https://www.aclweb.org/anthology/W19-2003/)